Jenseits1/kaori-java/README.md

 expression               -> assign | or ";"

-assign                   -> identifier "=" assignment
+assign                   -> identifier "=" expression

 logic_or                 -> logic_and ("||" logic_and)*